 As for the dog collars, many dog owners prefer to use a head collar such as Gentle Leader to train polite walking.
 Some brands even include training DVD so you can watch it from the comfort of your home and do the training.

-If you need one, I would suggest to seek a help from professional trainer and ask him to accustom your dog to wear it.
+If you need one, I would suggest to seek a help from a professional trainer and ask him to accustom your dog to wear it.
 Rather than the head collar, a plain buckle collar is a better option.

 Dog Behavior Training to Stop Dog Pulling